marius92mc/movie-recommending-system/README.md

 from <i>spark_utils/</i> to <i>path/to/spark/conf/</i>.
 - <i>spark-env.sh</i>
        - settings regarding the master node, like number of workers if manages, etc.
+         Note: Edit the SCALA_HOME, SPARK_WORKER_DIR environment variables to your local needs.
 - <i>spark-defaults.conf</i>
        - settings regarding the workers.
           Any values specified as flags or in the properties file will be